Ianfeather/big-shop/README.md

 ## deploying
 This is handled automatically by netlify.

-The lambda connects to planetscale DB.
+The lambda used to connect to planetscale DB.
+Since they dropped the free tier is connects to TiDB.

 ### local setup